-In recent years, the International Standards Organization (ISO) have created standards for recreational diver training.
-These standards are also based on the C.M.A.S programs.
-External auditors have formed to examine applicants for a ISO accreditation in scuba diving.
+In recent years, the International Standards Organization (ISO) has created standards for recreational diver training.
+These standards are also based on C.M.A.S programs.
+External auditors have formed to examine applicants for an ISO accreditation in scuba diving.
 The European Underwater Federation and RSTC (Recreational Scuba Training Council) are the two largest.
-These organizations and the ISO standards has lead to further cooperation between training agencies.
+These organizations and the ISO standards have lead to further cooperation between training agencies.

 The major training/certification agencies

-When looking for information to help you decided which training agency is right for you, it best to start with the major agencies.
-In the United States Scuba retail market, a study done 2000 showed that 98.2% of the retailers were affiliated with PADI, NAUI, and SSI.
+When looking for information to help you decide which training agency is right for you, it best to start with the major agencies.
+In the United States Scuba retail market, a study published in 2000 showed that 98.2% of the retailers were affiliated with PADI, NAUI, and SSI.
 The remaining 1.8% was shared by 20 small agencies.